onap/doc/docs/guides/onap-user/design/vfcreation/index.rst

      10 minutes.)
    - A message displays when creation is complete.

 #.
-Click *Check In* to save changes.

-   - A box displays for confirming the changes.

-#.
-Enter a comment and click *OK*.

-   - A message displays when the VF/PNF is checked in.

-#.
-[Optional]  At any time before submitting the VF/PNF for testing, click
+[Optional]  At any time before checking in the VF/PNF, click
    these options to update VF/PNF information:

-   .. note:: These tasks can be done only before submitting the VF/PNF for testing.
+   .. note:: These tasks can be done only before certifying the VF/PNF.

-   - **Icon** change the icon associated with the VF/PNF (vendor-supplied icons are preferred)
+   - **General->Icon** change the icon associated with the VF/PNF
+     (vendor-supplied icons are preferred)
-   - **Deployment Artifacts** download, view, modify, or change deployment artifacts (for example, the contents of the Heat .zip file, which contains the Heat volume template, the license, etc.)
+   - **Deployment Artifacts** download, view, modify, or change deployment artifacts (for example, the contents of the Heat .zip file, which contains the Heat volume template, the license, CDS Blueprints,...)
    - **Information Artifacts** view or upload artifacts, such as test scripts, test results, or the AIC questionnaire
    - **TOSCA Artifacts** view or upload the TOSCA model or the TOSCA template
-   - **Properties** define or update properties
    - **Composition** view or edit the graphical representation of the resource-level TOSCA model (generated from the Heat template)
    - **Activity Log** view activity related to assets associated with the VF/PNF (displays the action, date, user, status, and any comments related to each action)
    - **Deployment** view VF modules defined in the Heat template
-   - **Inputs** view inputs defined for the resource-level TOSCA model
+   - **Properties Assignment** define or update properties and input parameters and policies
+   - **Req.& Capabilities** view and add requirements and capabilities

 #.
+Click *Check In* to save changes.

+   - A box to enter comments for confirming the changes open.

+#.
+Enter a comment and click *OK*.

+   - A message displays when the VF/PNF is checked in and you are redirected to the Home screen.
-After creating a VF/PNF, submit it for testing (see `Submit for testing`_).
+#.
+After creating and checking a VF/PNF, certify it (see `Certify VF/PNF`_).

 .. _doc_guide_user_des_vf-cre_cre-man: